 Hacker News is the go-to source for tech coverage and breaking news related to cybersecurity.
 Although it's a widely-read publication, it has some readability issues.

-Ideally, art organizations have websites where patrons and supporters can find information about the latest events, purchase tickets, and make donations.
-The best arts websites provide all the information visitors might need about performances, staff, volunteering, and more — while keeping the layout sleek and simple so it’s intuitive for all users.
-Let’s take a look at a few websites that could improve their design.
+An arts organization’s website aims to offer a space where patrons and supporters find information regarding upcoming events, buy tickets, and make donations.
+The most effective ones provide all the details visitors might need about performances, staff, volunteering, and more — while keeping the layout sleek and straightforward so it's intuitive.
+Here are a few art websites that could benefit from improving their design.

 What it got wrong: Inconsistent branding